Sigil (comics): Plot synopsis

 Samandahl "Sam" Rey was a former soldier for the Planetary Union.
 He and his good friend Roiya Sintor were laid off from the army due to cutbacks and became mercenaries.
 The pair were "vacationing" in the pleasure world of Tanipal when the series begins.
 While on Tanipal, Sam and Roiya meet the beautiful Zanniati Oribatta and her bodyguard, an orange-eyed man named JeMerik Meer, joining their team permanently.

 During that initial meeting, a Saurian assassin squad arrived looking for Sam who had previously made an enemy of Tchlusarud, the youngest Saurian prince, who now desperately wants him dead.
 In the ensuing fight, Sam was tackled by an odd Saurian with glowing orange eyes.
 That Saurian said to Sam, "You shall find them, gather them, and lead them" before branding him with a swirling red and yellow mark: the sigil.
 After which the Saurian then disappeared.
 While Sam was distracted, one of the attacking Saurians impaled Roiya with his weapon, fatally injuring her.

 The four retreated to Sam's ship, The Bitterluck, where they failed to save Roiya's life.
 In a fit of rage, Sam activated his sigil, destroying a large part of the city in the process.

 Relaunch

-Sigil was relaunched by Marvel Comics in March 2011 with an entirely different storyline.
-Now starring Samantha Rey, a 16-year-old South Carolina girl who awakens one day to find herself branded with a strange symbol, she finds herself thrust into a war across time.
+Sigil was relaunched by Marvel Comics in March 2011 with an entirely different storyline, now focused on Samantha Rey, a 16-year-old girl from South Carolina who wakes up one day to find herself branded with a strange symbol, and eventually becomes embroiled in a temporal war.

+The run is four issues long.
+It was written by Mike Carey and primarily pencilled by Leonard Kirk.
+The first issue sets up Sam's character as someone strong and witty with a strong moral compass.
+It also establishes the comic's cast and plot.
+IGN rated it 7.5/10.
+The second issue begins with Sam aboard a pirate ship that's under attack.
+IGN praised its pacing, dialogue, and intrigue, rating it an 8/10.
+The third issue begins addressing some of the mysteries the series has set up.
+IGN continued praising the story but found some faults with the art, rating the issue 8/10.
+The fourth and final issue brings the plot to a close while leaving the door open for future stories.
+IGN commended how well Samantha and the female pirate, Captain Sin, were written, as well as the issue's dialogue, action, and artwork.
+They gave it a rating of 8.5/10.

 Creative teams

 Sigil was created by Mark Alessi and Gina M. Villa.

-The original creative team consisted of writer Barbara Kesel, the Lai Brothers (Ben on pencils and Ray on inks), and Wil Quintana coloring.
+The original creative team consisted of writer Barbara Kesel, the brothers Ben Lai on pencils and Ray Lai on inks, and Wil Quintana coloring.
 Over the years, this line-up changed several times.